LuminosoInsight/code-sample-unhashtag/README.md

 ## What to send us

-Send us a `.zip` or `.tar.gz` file of all the code you used to accomplish the task.
-If you depend on publically-available Python packages, include a list of those packages (a Pip `requirements.txt` file or a Setuptools `setup.py` file will do nicely).
+Send us a `.zip` or `.tar.gz` file of all the code you used to accomplish the task to `hiring@luminoso.com`.

+If you depend on publicly-available Python packages, include a list of those packages (a Pip `requirements.txt` file or a Setuptools `setup.py` file will do nicely).
 Include the evaluation results in a text file.

 We hope to be able to run the code you send us, on different data than the included training and test data.